 What is an easement?

 A preservation easement is a binding legal document that provides specific protection for a building (usually the exterior), landscape, or property.
 An easement ensures that a property is well-maintained and may prohibit changes that are not in keeping with its historic character, including demolition.
-The easement must be conveyed from the property owner to a qualifying agency.
-Easements are generally held by nonprofit agencies with missions involving preservation, though occasionally easements are conveyed to municipal, state, or federal entities.
+The easement must be conveyed to the property owner from a qualifying agency.
+Easements are generally held by nonprofit agencies with missions involving preservation, though occasionally easements are conveyed by municipal, state, or federal entities.
 A qualifying historic property must be listed on the National Register of Historic Places to be placed under easement.
 While some easements expire after a pre-determined period of time, the majority of preservation easements are made in perpetuity, and will be transferred with the deed to the property should it be sold.

 Easements are one of the more effective ways to preserve a historic resource, since they usually have further reach than a local preservation ordinance or landmark law.
 However, an easement functions as a tool in addition to other protective measures, and the terms of the easement may vary depending on the specific property.
 While an easement may be placed on a property as part of a real estate transaction, easements are never applied without the owner’s consent and usually are made as a charitable donation.
 To learn more about preservation easements in general, visit the National Trust for Historic Preservation’s Preservation Easements page.